TimotheeMonceaux/SpotifyPlaylistManager/README.md

 - **Spotify API**: Utilizes the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) for authentication, fetching playlists, and managing song data.
 - **OAuth2 Authentication**: OAuth2 flow for securely authenticating users with their Spotify accounts.

-## Prerequisites
+## Local Installation

-Before you begin, make sure you have the following:

-- A Spotify Developer account and access to the [Spotify Web API](https://developer.spotify.com/)
-- Node.js and npm installed on your local machine.
+Before you begin, make sure you have Node.js and npm installed on your local machine.

-## Installation

 ### 1. Clone the repository